Remedies for delayed completion - Common law damages

 Interest on Damages

-Courts may award interest on damages to account for the time the claimant has been out of pocket.
-Under Section 35A of the Senior Courts Act 1981, interest is generally calculated at the judgment rate, which is typically 8% per annum.
+Courts may award interest on damages to reflect the time the claimant has been out of pocket.
+The rate and period are at the court's discretion.

 Contractual Compensation vs. Common Law Damages